SAP/luigi/docs/advanced-scenarios.md

   { path: ':id/details', component: OrderDetailsComponent },
 ```

-Implement `luigi-auto-navigation.service.ts`, which is globally imported in our `app.module.ts`:
+Use this code to implement `luigi-auto-navigation.service.ts`, which is globally imported in our `app.module.ts`:

 ```javascript
     import { Router, NavigationEnd } from '@angular/router';